Here’s why you should be worried about one roach.

 - Make sure appliances are clean (microwave, toaster, ect.)

 - Clean out drains

 - Look for food stuck in the dishwasher

 - Don’t leave pet food out, pick it up when they are done eating

 Seal any exterior entry points

-Even if you don’t yet have a roach problem, Advion provides a good line of defense that will make your home less attractive to any bugs who get ideas about living there.
-Any roaches who wander in will quickly find the baits and die before they can lay any eggs.
+Even if you don’t yet have a roach problem, GreenBean Buddy provides a good line of defense that will make your home less attractive to any bugs who get ideas about living there.
+Any roaches who wander in will quickly find it unsuitable or die coming into contact with the spray.